 The Lede Program: An Introduction to Data Practices

-Lede students take a variety of computational courses, framed around critical and creative practices in journalism, social science and the humanities.
-The course is really two sequential programs -- one providing an introduction to basic computing, algorithms, databases and data analysis; and the other venturing into advanced versions of these topics, taught in the Department of Computer Science.
-In both cases, students can expect to leave with a portfolio of computational or data-driven clips showcasing their proficiency.
+Lede students take a variety of computational courses, framed around critical and creative practices in social science, the humanities and journalism.
+The course is really two sequential programs - one providing an introduction to basic computing, algorithms, databases and data analysis; and the other venturing into advanced versions of these topics.
+In both cases, students can expect to leave with a portfolio of computational or data-driven clips showcasing their new skills.

-Lede 12 is a one-semester, summer-only Certification of Professional Achievement designed for students who want an introduction to computation framed in the practice of journalism, social science and the humanities.
-Lede 12 students take four courses offered jointly by the J-School and Columbia's Department of Computer Science, and gain a basic knowledge of data, algorithms, databases and visualizations.
+Lede 12 is a one-semester, summer-only Certification of Professional Achievement for students who want an introduction to data and computation, presented in an applied context.
+Lede 12 students take four intensive courses at the Journalism School, gaining a strong foundation in coding, data, algorithms and visualization.
 View a list of sample courses »

-Lede 24 is a two-semester, summer and fall Certification of Professional Achievement designed for students who want a deeper education in computational sciences, starting with that same context in journalism, social science and the humanities.
-In the summer, students take Lede 12 classes at the J-School.
-In the fall, they take courses in the Department of Computer Science or through Columbia's Institute for Data Sciences and Engineering, delving into the formal principles behind that work.
-This course is intended for students who hope to pursue advanced degrees where computational knowledge is essential, including the Dual Degree in Journalism and Computer Science offered by Columbia Journalism School.
+Lede 24 is a two-semester, summer and fall Certification of Professional Achievement for students who want a deeper computational education.
+In the summer, they take Lede 12 classes at the J-School; in the fall, they study at the Department of Computer Science or through Columbia's Institute for Data Sciences and Engineering, delving into the formal principles behind their work.
+The course is meant to prepare students for advanced practice in computational and data sciences.
 View a list of sample courses »

-The program is open to applicants with a bachelor’s degree, strong academic record and demonstrated interest in data technologies.
+The Lede Program is open to applicants with a bachelor’s degree, strong academic record and demonstrated interest in data technologies.
 The priority deadline for Summer 2016 applications is February 15, with other rounds of applications accepted on March 15 and April 15.
 Learn more and apply here.

 Lede 12 summer classes begin with orientation on May 20.
 Classes begin on Monday, May 23 and continue through Labor Day 2015.
 For those in the Lede 24 program, the fall semester starts on September 8, 2015 and runs through December 23, 2015.